 Without an eternal perspective, we misinterpret the details of our lives.
 Here’s how that happens: we see anything that hinders our comfort and convenience in the present as a nuisance, or even an enemy.
 We despair over lost opportunities and frantically clamor for relational and physical fulfillment.
-We seek satisfaction for the infinite longings of our hearts by forcing, demanding, and manipulating our way through life.
+Everyone seeks satisfaction for the infinite longings of their hearts by forcing, demanding, and manipulating their way through lives.
 We misinterpret and reject hardship of all kinds because we don’t have an internal view of God’s eternal picture.

 But having an eternal perspective reorients you.
 With a gaze at eternity and on our Eternal God, there is peace and even joy in suffering.
 There is hope when we sorrow over our sin and gentleness when we face the sin of others against us.
 There is contentment with the present because we don’t demand perfection and complete fulfillment now.
-We know that this world was never meant to ultimately satisfy.
+We know that God did not make this world to ultimately satisfy.

 Seeing Through the Everyday

 The Apostle Paul had a way of viewing life that enabled him to interpret his circumstances with a wide-angle lens.
 He was able to think of his extraordinary suffering as “light and momentary” and as accomplishing something supremely valuable (2 Cor 4:16–17).
 Paul saw his afflictions (multiple beatings, imprisonments, shipwrecks, persecution, etc.) as preparing him for something that was so glorious, so wonderful, so captivating, that his present pain didn’t capture his focus and didn’t define his identity.
 He developed this perspective by honing his spiritual sight: he did not look to the things that are seen, but to the things that are unseen (2 Cor 4:18).
 As he focused on the unseen, Paul was refining his ability to see as God sees and to value as God values.